 Prepare for your big run and see results in just about two months!

 A 5k run seems to be an excellent goal for runners, especially to many aspiring new ones.
 5k (equivalent to 3.1 miles) is the perfect distance particularly for novice runners.
 Participating in such race gives them a new inspiration as well as a different kind of enjoyment.
 Even if you’re the lazy-bones type, in just about two months you can achieve that 5k goal once you’ve decided to participate in the race.
+One thing you will want to have is music while you prepare so be sure to check out these MP3 players reviews for great options.

 So how will you prepare yourself for the 5k run?
 Here are our suggestions and notes for you to take in your 5k run training.
 Let’s take the eight-week schedule, for instance, to achieve your best form and get totally ready for your first 5k run.